Sound Blaster Live!: Overview

 Sound Blaster Live!
-(August 1998) saw the introduction of the EMU10K1 audio processor.
+(August 1998) introduced the EMU10K1 audio processor.
 Manufactured in a 0.35 μm 3-metal-layer CMOS process, it is a 2.44 million transistor ASIC rated at 1000 MIPS.
-The EMU10K1 featured hardware acceleration for DirectSound and EAX 1.0 and 2.0 (environmental audio extensions), along with a high-quality 64-voice MIDI sample-based synthesizer and an integrated FX8010 DSP chip for real-time digital audio effects.
+The EMU10K1 includes hardware acceleration for DirectSound and EAX 1.0 and 2.0 (environmental audio extensions), along with a high-quality 64-voice MIDI sample-based synthesizer and an integrated FX8010 DSP chip for real-time digital audio effects.

-A major design change from its predecessor (the EMU8000 found in Sound Blaster AWE32 and Sound Blaster AWE64) was that the EMU10K1 used system memory, accessed over the PCI bus, for the wavetable samples, rather than using expensive on-board memory.
-This was possible at this point because systems were being equipped with far more RAM than previously, and PCI offered far faster and more efficient data transfer than the old ISA bus.
+A major design change from the EMU8000 of the Sound Blaster AWE32 and Sound Blaster AWE64) was that the EMU10K1 uses system memory, accessed over the PCI bus, for the wavetable samples, rather than using expensive on-board memory.
+This was possible because systems were being equipped with far more RAM than previously, and PCI offered far faster and more efficient data transfer than the old ISA bus.

 The integrated FX8010 was a 32-bit programmable processor with 1 kilobyte of instruction memory.
 It provided real-time postprocessing effects (such as reverb, flanging, or chorus).
 This capability let users select a pre-defined listening environment from a control-panel application (concert hall, theater, headphones, etc.) It also provided hardware-acceleration for EAX, Creative's environmental audio technology.
 The Effect algorithms were created by a development system that integrated into Microsoft Developer Studio.
 The effects were written in a language similar to C, and compiled into native FX8010 object code by its compiler, fxasm.

-The Sound Blaster Live! featured higher audio quality than previous Sound Blasters, as it processed the sound digitally at every stage, and because of its greater chip integration that reduced the analog signal losses of older, larger cards.
-Unfortunately, digital processing brought some limitations.
+The Sound Blaster Live! has higher audio quality than previous Sound Blasters, as it processed the sound digitally at every stage, and because of its greater chip integration that reduced the analog signal losses of older, larger cards.
+However, digital processing brought some limitations.
 The DSP had an internal fixed sample rate of 48 kHz, a standard AC'97 clock, meaning that the EMU10K1 always captured external audio-sources at 48 kHz, then performed a sample rate conversion on the 48 kHz waveform to the requested target rate (such as 44.1 kHz or 32 kHz).
 This rate conversion step introduced intermodulation distortion into the downsampled output.
 However, the rate conversion was only applied when the audio signal was passed through the effects engine.
 The Sound Blaster Live! card had great difficulty with resampling audio CD source material (at 44.1 kHz) without introducing audible distortion.
 Creative addressed this concern by recommending recording audio exclusively at 48 kHz and using third-party software to handle the desired sample rate conversion to avoid using the EMU10K1's sample rate conversion.